Welcome to our News section where you can find the latest information about IEBC, IEBC workshops, webinars, newsletters and other highlights.

 April 12, 2017, 11 am-12 pm PDT, ZogoTech hosted a well-attended one hour free webinar with IEBC’s Brad Phillips presenting, “It’s Better to Lead than Lag”

-April 7, IEBC one-hour webinar: Curriculum to Careers with SmartPathways
+April 7, IEBC one-hour webinar: Curriculum to Career Choices with SmartPathways

 April 4, National Alliance of Concurrent Enrollment Partnerships (NACEP) Western Regional Conference, Missoula, Montana.
 Jordan Horowitz workshop: “Beyond Graduation: Leading and Lagging Indicators for Concurrent Enrollment.”